01 of 12

 Georgetown is a Washington, DC neighborhood with many beautifully restored historic homes that date back to the 19th and 20th centuries.
 The Georgetown Historic District is roughly bounded by Reservoir Rd., NW, and Dumbarton Oaks Park on the north; Rock Creek Park on the east; the Potomac River on the south; and Glover-Archbold Parkway on the west.
 It is fun to walk around the area to see some of the magnificent properties.Continue to 3 of 12 below.

 Old Stone House - Georgetown

 Old Stone House, built in 1765, is the oldest private home in Washington, DC.
-It is maintained by the National Park Service and is open to the public.
+It is maintained by the National Park Service and is usually open to the public, but is temporarily closed for structural rehab.
 Old Stone House is located at 30th and M Streets in the heart of Georgetown.
 It is furnished with 18th century decor and features a small garden.Continue to 4 of 12 below.

 04 of 12

 Georgetown University has a lovely campus with historic buildings and beautiful grounds in the heart of Washington DC.
 Founded in 1789, Georgetown is a private research university and the oldest Catholic and Jesuit institution of higher education in the United States.Continue to 5 of 12 below.